 - A study of state Medicaid Buy-in programs, designed to give workers with disabilities better access to health care without having to enroll in DI or SSI.
-We are producing implementation statistics and also evaluating Medicaid Demonstrations to Maintain Independence and Employment, which have the same goals as the Buy-In programs.
+We produced implementation statistics and also evaluated Medicaid Demonstrations to Maintain Independence and Employment, which have the same goals as the Buy-In programs.

 - The design of a payroll tax incentive that would encourage employers to hire and retain people with disabilities who are current or past participants in DI, SSI, or veterans’ compensation programs.

 - A study to help state welfare programs deal with challenges created by the Temporary Assistance for Needy Families program, which requires parents with disabilities to work and provides support to help find work, but also encourages some to apply for SSI benefits.
 We are helping state welfare agencies address these conflicting objectives.

 Adults of all ages with disabilities face challenges with health care, personal assistance, and community services needed to live independent and fulfilling lives.
 The following exemplify our work in this area: